The Ultimate Sports Rolex – The Explorer II Reference 1655

-Last week Michael Stockton wrote quite a ‘love letter’ (as one of our readers wrote in the comments) on the Rolex Explorer 1016.
+Some time ago, Michael Stockton wrote quite a ‘love letter’ (as one of our readers wrote in the comments) on the Rolex Explorer 1016.
 While the reference 1016 Explorer was being produced already in 1963 and kept in production for 26 years, Rolex introduced another Explorer in 1971.
 The Explorer II.
 This watch was not a successor of the Explorer 1016, but an additional timepiece with an additional function.
-The Explorer II was aimed at speleologists or cave explorers, who could lose sense of time during their work.
+The Explorer II was aimed at speleologists or cave explorers, who could lose the sense of time during their work.
 When you are not exposed to daylight, it’s feasible to lose track of time and whether you are finding yourself working during the day or night.
 I really can’t imagine this, but then again, I’ve never found myself in that situation.

 The Explorer watches were indicated in their generic manual as Type I and Type II.
-Where the Type II came with the additional (24) hour hand, 24 hour scale bezel and, let’s not forget about that, a date.
+Where Type II came with the additional (24) hour hand, 24-hour scale bezel and, let’s not forget about that, a date.
 Both were chronometer rated watches and water resistant to 100 meters.
 Explorers, no matter the version, were rugged watches that up to the task of those who liked to explore.

 Explorer II Reference 1655